garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 ## KL-Anneling

-Now that we have the models we are ready to create a custom loss function but before we do it I would like to introduce an additional concept, the Kullback-Leibler anneling (KL-Annealing).
+Now that we have the models we are ready for the next step which is to create a custom loss function but before we do it I would like to introduce an additional concept, the Kullback-Leibler anneling (KL-Annealing).
 As I mentioned previously, the loss function is defined by assembling two sub-loss functions: The mean squared error that accounts for the fidelity of the model and the Kullback-Leibler divergence that forces the distribution of samples in the latent space; however these two terms are opposing each other and if under some circumstances (e.g. noisy input, high input variance) the trained model falls into a local minima called *posterior collapse*, when this happens the model *learns* to avoid the latent space so all samples have the same values for the latent  variables.
 I have personally experience it when training models for generation of faces.
 There are several solutions to prevent the posterior collapse and of them is the KL-Annealing.

 The KL-Annealing consist in the introduction of a weight to control the KL divergence during the training in a way that we train the model for some epochs just using the MSE and after certain epoch we start increasing the weight of the KL divergence to reach 1 after few epochs.